bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Still not easing the iron bands, Adrex felt no less pain, as he stumbled for words:
 "I was... cursing... not pray- aaarhh... praying."
-He had started gasping for air.
+He had started gasping for air, as his left side of his ribcage sent pain flowing through him.

 Adrex needed a way out of this, and he needed it fast.
 If he spew his poison gas, the half-elf lady would shoot him with an arrow, and the Lord of Whitestone would properly do the same with a bullet, before crushing him with the iron bands.